andrewcooke/pytyp/pytyp.rst

     ...
 Rec(a=int, __b=str))
     True

-.. [#] It is hard to find something that is readable, an aceptable parameter name, and unlikely to clash with existing code.
+.. [#] It is hard to find something that is readable, an acceptable parameter name, and unlikely to clash with existing code.

 To avoid syntax–related restrictions, ``Rec()`` can take a ``dict`` as a